Conrad McRae

 Conrad Bastien McRae (January 11, 1971 – July 10, 2000) was an American professional basketball player who had a successful career in Europe, for teams in France, Italy, Greece and Turkey.
 He was also selected by the Washington Bullets, in the second round (38th pick overall) of the 1993 NBA draft.

 High school

 McRae attended Brooklyn Technical High School, where he excelled at basketball.
 He earned the nickname "McNasty", while playing in the Entertainers Basketball Classic in Harlem's Rucker Park.
-In high school, McRae was named PSAL High School All-City from 1986–89, selected to the 1989 McDonald's All-American Team, and participated in the Junior Olympics.
+In high school, McRae was named PSAL High School All-City from 1986 to 1989, selected to the 1989 McDonald's All-American Team, and participated in the Junior Olympics.

 College career

 McRae accepted a scholarship to Syracuse University, where he would play college basketball under head coach Jim Boeheim, with the Syracuse Orange.
 Though he did not immediately garner many minutes of playing time, his tenacity, athleticism, and defensive skills turned him into a second round NBA draft pick in 1993, by the Washington Bullets.
 While he was at Syracuse, McRae became a member of Phi Beta Sigma fraternity (Theta Xi Chapter).